Synthird/trigonometric-reciprocal-identities/javascript/README.md

-# Trigonometric reciprocal identities in javascript
+# Trigonometric reciprocal identities in JavaScript

 Trigonometric reciprocal identity methods that return radians as numbers.